WOW!

 You will think I'm silly or having delusions of grandeur - but I think I know how Lancelot felt.

-Though our lives are completely different, I felt as I read this book that Lancelot's mental struggles were exactly like my own.
+I felt as I read this book that Lancelot's mental struggles were exactly like my own.

 When I was a kid I decided I either wanted to be the President or a Prophet. (yeah, humble kid I know)